ynput/ayon-documentation/website/docs/addon_traypublisher_artist.md

 **Just Drag and Drop**—that's all there is to it.

-Tray Publisher works just like the regular [publisher](artist_tools_publisher.md) tool.
+Tray Publisher works just like the regular [Publisher](artist_tools_publisher.md) tool.
-Unlike collecting exported files from your work scene, it adds extra fields for dragging and dropping the files you want to publish.
+However, instead of just collecting exported files from your work scene, it offers additional fields for dragging and dropping the files you want to publish.

 import how_to_use_tray_publisher from './assets/traypublisher/how_to_use_tray_publisher.mp4'